MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/containers/install-run-container.md

 Logging:Console:LogLevel:Default=Information
 ```

-For more information about logging, see [Configure content safety containers](./install-run-container.md#logging-settings) and [usage records](../../../containers/disconnected-containers.md#usage-records) in the Azure AI services documentation.
+For more information about logging, see [usage records](../../../containers/disconnected-containers.md#usage-records) in the Azure AI services documentation.

 ## Microsoft diagnostics container